Contact us 0300 303 3989

 Then use a reliable method of contraception with the reassurance that this won’t affect your weight.

-Check out our contraception pages for all the different methods that are available; did you know that all these methods are free to you?
+Check out our contraception pages for all the different methods that are available.
+All contraception methods are FREE to you through the NHS.

 5. Don’t forget to always use condoms too.